-179. In order to engage with its expanding membership and to strengthen the reach of the Agency's work, IRENA has continued to seek possibilities for enhancing the use of different languages in the programmatic work of the Agency.
+172. In order to engage with its expanding membership and to strengthen the reach of the Agency's work, IRENA has continued to seek possibilities for enhancing the use of different languages in the programmatic work of the Agency.
 Since the adoption of the decision on multilingualism at the third Assembly, a significant amount of programmatic work has been translated and more publications are planned to be translated in the second part of the biennium, as detailed in the figure below.
 When warranted by the programmatic needs, documents are translated in full3, and where sufficient, only the executive summary of a report4 is translated to ensure a wide reach, but at an affordable level.
 Efforts are being made to find practical and cost-efficient solutions for translating IRENA's web content, in order to facilitate online navigation and access to information on the Agency's platforms.
 As IRENA does not currently have resources to build and maintain in-house capacities for translation and interpretation, these services continue to be outsourced to external providers.
 In June, IRENA became a member of the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP), which will help gain information on cost-efficient best practices from other international organisations.
 IRENA is also seeking Member support to ensure quality delivery of translation.
-Members could provide financial support, assist with the translation of publications or provide support to proof-read translated publications.